roterodamus/steamdeck-m8c/README.md

 ## **Post installation**
 > [!TIP]
 > I have uploaded a community controller layout.
 Search for it under **m8c** or **roterodamus**.
-- you can add m8c to steam as a **non-Steam** game so you can launch it from **Gaming mode**.
+- You can add m8c to steam as a **non-Steam** game so you can launch it from **Gaming mode**.
 - The default controls in **Gaming Mode** don't work, make sure you bind the controls to keyboard keys **A, S, Z, X** and the **arrow-keys**.

 ## notes
-- You can run the scripts individualy if needed.
-To update to the latest verion of m8c, of if an update for SteamOs breaks libserialport.
+- You can run the scripts individually if needed.
+To update to the latest version of m8c, of if an update for SteamOs breaks libserialport.
 - The Audio Fix script might be able to fix hdmi audio problems too.

 ## A very special thanks to: